Fashion Hong Kong arrives at New York Fashion Week

 Runway show gives local creativity a place in the limelight

-Three leading Hong Kong fashion designer brands will take part in the Fashion Hong Kong runway show at New York Fashion Week Fall/Winter 2020 in February.
-The runway parade, organised by the Hong Kong Trade Development Council (HKTDC), will feature 36 unique creations, showcasing Hong Kong’s fashion vibrancy to industry elites and style influencers from the United States and around the world.
+Three leading Hong Kong fashion designer brands took part in the Fashion Hong Kong runway show at New York Fashion Week Fall/Winter 2020 on February 6th, 2020.
+The runway parade, organised by the Hong Kong Trade Development Council (HKTDC), featured 36 unique creations, showcasing Hong Kong’s fashion vibrancy to industry elites and style influencers from the United States and around the world.

-Launching their Fall/Winter 2020 collections at the runway show on 6 February (Eastern Standard Time) will be Harrison Wong (brand name: HARRISON WONG), design duo Lary Cheung and Yi Chan (brand name: HEAVEN PLEASE+), who return to the show for the third consecutive year, and debut designer Sun Lam (brand name: SUN=SEN).
+Launching their Fall/Winter 2020 collections during the runway show on 6 February was Harrison Wong (brand name: HARRISON WONG), design duo Lary Cheung and Yi Chan (brand name: HEAVEN PLEASE+), who return to the show for the third consecutive year, and debut designer Sun Lam (brand name: SUN=SEN).
 An after-show event – Fashion Hong Kong Night, sponsored by Create Hong Kong (CreateHK) of the Government of the Hong Kong Special Administrative Region* – will enable the young designers to network with high-profile fashion industry players.